ramidabit/Binder/README.md

 # Binder
-An app to find study buddies coding in Javascript using Express JS and Firebase
+A web app built on Node.js, Express, and EJS looking to revolutionize the way students meet study buddies

+Challenged by sponsors Google OAuth and Firebase for authentication and database usage